mawicks/PDFiG/README.md

 file that can be read by a PDF reader without adding additional document structure.

-Although the library is continues to be a work in progress, it is currently useful for producing PDF files, and it minimally supports reading and revising existing PDF files.
+Although the library continues to be a work in progress, it is currently useful for producing PDF files, and it minimally supports reading and revising existing PDF files.